jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 ### UPDATE YOUR REPO

-As you make changes to your project, you will want to update the repo online:
+As you make changes to your project, you will want to update the repo on Github to reflect those changes:

 * Open the Github app and select your repo
 * Check/uncheck the files you want to update